 TheEditor

 Artificial intelligence (AI) is poised to revolutionise healthcare, offering exciting opportunities to enhance the way doctors work.
 Tools like DeepSeek, Claude.ai (Amazon), Gemini (Google), Copilot (Microsoft) and Tulu3 are not here to replace medical professionals but to support them.
-By automating repetitive tasks, simplifying complex information, and uncovering patterns in data, AI can free up …
+By automating repetitive tasks, simplifying complex information, and uncovering patterns in data, AI can free up valuable time for doctors to …

 Read more